Before the bell: World markets struggling to snap losing streak

 The IMF’s dampened outlook comes on the heels of the trade dispute between China and the United states, rising interest rates and weak economic performance in places like Japan and Britain.

 The TSX was closed for the Thanksgiving holiday but the Dow Jones was up slightly at yesterday’s close.
-Oil is up 46 cents to $74.75 U.S. per barrel, gold is up $1.10 to $1,189.70 an ounce, and the loonie is down a fifth of a point to 76.97 cents U.S.
+At press time oil is up 46 cents to $74.75 U.S. per barrel, gold is up $1.10 to $1,189.70 an ounce, and the loonie is down a fifth of a point to 76.97 cents U.S.